NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 ### Post Installation Checks
 After the stack has been created, first check the status of the controller Lambda function to make sure it is not in an error state.
-To find the controller Lambda function go to the Resources tab of the CloudFormation stack and click on the "Physical ID" of the Lambda function.
+To find the controller Lambda function go to the Resources tab of the CloudFormation stack and click on the "Physical ID" of the "ControllerLambdaFunction."
 This should bring you to the Lambda service in the AWS console.
 Once there, click on the "Monitor" tab to see if the function has been invoked.
 Note that it will take at least the configured iteration time before the function is invoked for the first time.
 Locate the "Error count and success rate(%)" chart, which is usually found at the top right corner of the "Monitor" dashboard.